aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/lightslategray/_index.md

 ---
 title: LightSlateGray
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FF778899.
+description: Gets a system-defined color that has an ARGB value of c FF778899.
 type: docs
 weight: 750
 url: /net/aspose.pdf/color/lightslategray/
 ---
 ## Color.LightSlateGray property

-Gets a system-defined color that has an ARGB value of #FF778899.
+Gets a system-defined color that has an ARGB value of \c \#FF778899.

 ```csharp
 public static Color LightSlateGray { get; }